mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 being issued to both sender and recipient as to the nature of the danger detected.
-Where messages are of a secret or highly sensitive nature (the level of encryption and associated metadata and security used indicates this), then the Messaging team uses its highest- level Scout operatives to handle the message's distribution and dissemination.
+Where messages are of a secret or highly sensitive nature (the level of encryption and associated metadata and security used indicates this), then the Messaging team uses its highest-level Scout operatives to handle the message's distribution and dissemination.
 Scout bases are renowned for their discretion and rigorous, trustworthy security procedures and it is rare for breaches of the extensive security protocols to take place.